Why Conversational AI

 8x8 templates are designed to be easily deployed with minimum customisation, allowing you to skip the complexity and jump right in to build a highly scalable, always available experience.

-Westminster City Council are already achieving an 80% success rate with Conversational AI to provide citizens with the answers they need, without agent intervention and The State of Conversational AL in the Contact Center Report cited a 55% reduction in customer wait time times by organisations using AI in the contact centre.
+Westminster City Council are already achieving an 80% success rate with conversational AI to provide citizens with the answers they need, without agent intervention and The State of Conversational AI in the Contact Center Report cited a 55% reduction in customer wait time times by organisations using AI in the contact centre.

 The question about conversational AI has moved on.
 It is no longer an option; it is a necessity to provide effective customer experiences and operational efficiency.